Kamilm55/Course-ERP/tasks.md

   ### 6. Register
 - [x] create simple controller and service , then check user exist or not
-- [ ] convert registerPayload to User for registering use -> mapStruct add maven dependencies
+- [ ] convert registerPayload to User for registering , use -> mapStruct add maven dependencies
 - [ ] create service that get OWNER role with static method
-- [ ] test , if re-register does it throw an error
+- [ ] test => re-register ,  does it throw an error

   ### 7. Migrations
 - [x] create course table